osrg/gobgp/docs/sources/grpc-client.md

 This page explains how to managing GoBGP with your favorite Language.
 You can use any language supported by [gRPC](http://www.grpc.io/) (10 languages are supported now).
-This page gives an example in Python, Ruby, C++ and Node.js.
+This page gives an example in Python, Ruby, C++, Node.js, and Java.
 It assumes that you use Ubuntu 14.04 (64bit).

 ## Contents